housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

 ---
 layout: post
-title:  "building angular 2 applications with redux"
+title:  "building angular 2 applications with immutable.js and redux"
 date:   2016-06-12 7:13:00 -0400
 categories: redux angular2
 description: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries...